Jamf MDM Deployment

 Make the policy available in Self Service: Yes

-Description: "Remove MCP Endpoint Shield from your computer.
+Description: "Remove Akto Endpoint Shield from your computer.
 This will restore your MCP server configurations to their original state."

 Icon: Upload Akto icon if available